cnnrbrn/javascript-guide/data/api/dynamic-API-calls.md

     }
 }

-// we can call the function as often we need to
+// we can call the function as often as we need to

 // assuming <div id="someId" class="result"></div> exists
 getSpecificResult(1, "someId");